Protests against Donald Trump: Hands off Greenland protests

+Large anti-Trump protests, named "Hands off Greenland", occurred across Greenland and Denmark on January 17 to protest against Trump's threats against Greenland.
+The solidarity protests are organised by Greenlandic associations in Copenhagen, Aarhus, Aalborg, Odense and Nuuk.
+Uagut, an association of Greenlanders in Denmark, said the aim of the protests is to send a message of respect for Greenland's democracy and fundamental human rights.

 Proposed legislation to curb protests

 Protests in the mid-2010s, including those against the 2016 election of Donald Trump, have also led to some state legislatures creating various anti-protest bills that the ACLU stated were unconstitutional.
 Many of these bills have been created by Republican lawmakers.
 By late February 2017, legislators in at least 18 states proposed legislation to curtail specific protest tactics, impose more severe penalties for protest tactics prohibited by existing law, or publicly discussed such proposals and by mid-May the number had risen to 20.
 Some of the bills include high penalties, such as large fines and jail time, for blocking interstates or obstructing "economic activity."
 A bill in Minnesota would allow the police to sue demonstrators for the cost of policing protests.
 The bill proposed in Tennessee would allow anyone who injures a protester with their car "civil immunity" as long as the driver was not being reckless.
 The proposed bill in Indiana would allow law enforcement to "use any means necessary" to clear people who block traffic.
 Republican lawmaker J. D. Mesnard said these laws are "not about limiting people's rights."